Kjarrigan/keepassxc-ruby/README.md

-A coworker just asked me wether I have use the keepassxc-cli but it requires to enter a password every time which is annoying and then I remembered my keepasshttp-ruby binding and it turns out this is no longer the descired way for KeepassXC.
+A coworker just asked me wether I have use the keepassxc-cli but it requires to enter a password every time which is annoying and then I remembered my keepasshttp-ruby binding and it turns out this is no longer the desired way for KeepassXC.
 So why not make the new version work.
 Yay!

 ## Links